Sir Henry Hugh Arthur Hoare, 6th Baronet: Life

 In 1910, Lady Alda made the acquaintance of the writer Thomas Hardy, who lived in Dorchester, in the neighbouring county of Dorset.
 She began a correspondence with both Hardy and his wife Emma, and the friendship continued after Emma died and he married Florence Dugdale; many of their letters are preserved in the archive at Stourhead.
 In 1915, Sir Henry served as High Sheriff of Wiltshire.

-Sir Henry and his wife died on the same day, within six hours of one another.
+Sir Henry and his wife died on the same day, 25 March 1947, within six hours of one another.
 He was aged 81.

+Peter William Hoare, grandson of Peter Merrick Hoare, inherited the baronetcy.